jrauch/reckoning/README.md

 More small features to come - current plans include making a given tab a singleton, and garbage collection of "old" tabs based on last accessed date.

+Install via chrome://extensions/ > Load unpacked and giving it the folder you cloned to.

-<a href="https://www.flaticon.com/free-icons/tab" title="tab icons">Tab icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/tab" title="tab icons">Tab icons
+created by Freepik - Flaticon</a>